RikkkiTikkkiTavi/java-shareit/README.md

-# java-shareit
-Template repository for Shareit project.
+Assistant app for renting things